Setka1324/datathone_uva/README.md

 This project is licensed under the MIT License.

 Contact
-For questions or further information, please open an issue or contact your-email@example.com.
+For questions or further information, please open an issue or contact mstemchenko@yandex.ru.

-arduino
-Copy

-This README provides a clear overview of the project, instructions for setting up the development environm